-Full compliance.
+• Full compliance.
 Fund objectives are set out in the Statement of Investment Principles.
 Fund managers operate to detailed written mandates that give clear investment objectives and timescales for measurement (rolling three years).
-A customised benchmark has been adopted based on asset/liability studies undertaken by the fund's actuary.
+A customised benchmark has been adopted based on asset/liability studies undertaken by the Fund's actuary.
 Control ranges are in place consistent with performance targets to which the fund managers should work.
-The fund has two balanced passive mandates, two specialist passive mandates, two specialist active equity mandates, two property portfolios, one private equity portfolio and a fund of hedge funds portfolio.
-Alternative asset classes are reviewed in asset/liability studies and researched as appropriate.
 Management styles and the impact of investment management costs are considered at the time of the regular procurement exercises.

-Principle 3: Risk and Liabilities (Former Principle 3)
+Principle 3: Risk and Liabilities